terence410/ts-redis-orm/README.md

   - logging the performance data of query
 - export NODE_ENV=production
   - it will try to load the config file "./redisorm.production.json"
-- export REDIS_ORM_CONFIG=./path/custom.json
+- export REDISORM_CONFIG_PATH=./path/custom.json
   - it will try to load the config file "./path/custom.json"
-  - this has higher priority than NODE_ENV
+  - this has a higher priority than NODE_ENV

 # Config file format (./redisorm.default.json)